vpandichi/worldtour_proiect/README.md

                           - create the log in page - ok
                           - create the ro version of the website - x

-TO DO FOR TOMORROW 24/07: - finish the design of the stories page
+TO DO FOR TOMORROW 24/07: - finish the design of the stories page - x
-                          - clear html/css code, make it reusable, remove duplicates
+                          - clear html/css code, make it reusable, remove duplicates - x
-                          - create the ro version of the website
+                          - create the ro version of the website - 90% done
-                          - work on scroll javascript effects
+                          - work on scroll javascript effects - x

+TO DO FOR TOMORROW 25/07: - finish the design of the stories page
+                          - finish the ro version of the website
+                          - work on javascript scroll effects
+                          - improve code